openshift/enhancements/enhancements/workload-partitioning/rationalizing-configuration.md

 If the MachineConfigPool does not match a PerformanceProfile, there will be no cpuset information and the PAO will generate MachineConfigs with partitioning enabled but not tied to a cpuset.
 This is somewhat safe, but may lead to unexpected behavior.
+The mutated pods would float across the full cpuset in the same way as if the feature enabled, however the cpushares would not be deducted from available CPUs, potentially leading to over commit scenarios.

 If the PAO is not installed, it will not generate the overriding MachineConfigs for the new MachineConfigPool.
 The nodes in the pool